“I Don’t Know Where the Head Is”: Man Wrapped by Anaconda Leaves Internet Puzzled

 Hide-and-seek with the snake

-American rapper Snoop Dogg reshared a video on his Instagram account of conservationist and author Paul Rosolie, who seemed to be in swamp water with a massive anaconda wrapped around his neck and body.
+On 18 March, American rapper Snoop Dogg reshared a video on his Instagram account featuring conservationist and author Paul Rosolie.
+In the clip, which quickly gained traction, Rosolie is seen in swamp water with a massive anaconda wrapped around his neck and body.

 Read also